2026 UK Buyer's Guide

 Pros

-• 16GB RAM standard on the entry config
+• 16GB RAM and 512GB storage standard on the entry config

 • Genuinely silent fanless design